 At the same time, the sustainability expectations and demands of LeasePlan's stakeholders are rapidly developing and having an impact on the Legal function.
 Key stakeholders - including employees, investors, regulators, and consumers - increasingly expect LeasePlan to take clear environmental and social stances, and create long-term value for its stakeholder as part of its strategic planning process.
 Supporting LeasePlan's sustainability programme is high on the legal agenda for 2022.

-Executive Committee 89

-Supervisory Board 94
+Other information

-Chairman of the Supervisory Board statement 98

-Report from the Supervisory Board 99
+Executive Committee Supervisory Board Chairman's statement Report from the Supervisory Board Remuneration report Governance

-Remuneration report 104

-Governance 109